yourbran/Blogmon/_posts/2020-04-21-what-is-jekyll-how-to-use-it.md

 - technology
 ---

-Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
-Think of it like a file-based CMS, without all the complexity.
+가나다라마바사 폰트 테스트입니다112..
+Think 1121 of it like a file-based CMS, without all the complexity.
 Jekyll takes your content, renders Markdown and Liquid templates, and spits out a complete, static website ready to be served by Apache, Nginx or another web server.
 Jekyll is the engine behind GitHub Pages, which you can use to host sites right from your GitHub repositories and if you don't know what GitHub Pages are you can visit on click [here](https://help.github.com/en/github/working-with-github-pages/about-github-pages){:target="blank"} or [here](https://pages.github.com/){:target="blank"}
 ###### Source : [`Jekyll Docs`](https://jekyllrb.com/docs/)

 > ### To know more and get started with Jekyll you can click [here](https://jekyllrb.com/){:targe="_blank"}